Nightjar LogoSign in

 Photography Styles

 This is the clearest differentiator.
-Upload reference images you like.
-Nightjar extracts the photographic DNA: camera angle, lighting direction, shadow behavior, color grading, mood.
-Then you apply that extracted style to every product in your catalog.
+Nightjar saves the photographic look of an image as a reusable ingredient called a Photography Style: it captures camera feel, lighting direction, shadow behavior, color grading, and mood.
+You build one from reference images you like, then apply it to every product in your catalog.

-There are 50+ pre-made styles spanning luxury, editorial, lifestyle, street photography, and more.
-Or you create a custom style from your own reference images.
+There are 150+ curated Photography Styles spanning luxury, editorial, lifestyle, street photography, and more.
+Or you create a custom Photography Style from your own reference images.
 Either way, the result is that 100 products share one photographic language.
 Not just the same background, but the same feeling.

 Photoroom has nothing equivalent to this.